Picture

 S4-6 Inaugural Annual General Meeting (AGM)

-Date: March 19th, 2025
+Date: Tentatively March 2026

 Location: Hosted in LeRoy

-Details: Be part of S4-6’s first Annual General Meeting to learn about the organization’s progress, goals, and opportunities for involvement.
+Details: Be part of S4-6’s Annual General Meeting to learn about the organization’s progress, goals, and opportunities for involvement.

 RSVP to [email protected].